 On USA Today recently, Mitch McConnell, Senior Republican Senator and Senate Minority Leader, confirmed that there is real potential that Republicans would seek to pass regressive federal bans on abortion.
-Regarding the potential overturn of Roe vs. Wade and a national abortion ban, he said “And if this were the final decision, that was the point that it should be resolved one way or another in the legislative process.
+Regarding the overturn of Roe vs. Wade and a national abortion ban, he said (before the decision was announced) “And if this were the final decision, that was the point that it should be resolved one way or another in the legislative process.
 So yeah, it’s possible.”

 Vote For Policies That Reduce Unwanted Pregnancies and Abortions

 While this is incredibly disappointing, this also means you have the power to do something.
-If and when Roe vs. Wade gets overturned, Congress will likely try to pass legislation to codify laws regarding abortion rights.
+Now that Roe vs. Wade got overturned, Republican Congress members will likely try to pass legislation to codify laws regarding abortion rights.
 Who we vote for in the upcoming election could have a significant impact on women’s reproductive rights for generations.